 So now you are likely wondering where Bluetooth Smart figures into all of this?
 Bluetooth Smart is a low energy wireless transmission similar in function to ANT+, but it is open source and lacks a common communication standard.
 Many trainer companies use Bluetooth Smart for their smartphone applications, as most modern smartphones both IOS and Android are Bluetooth Smart enabled.
 These applications allow you to control your trainer with your phone without the need for any dongles or accessories.
 Some PC applications also use Bluetooth Smart for Mac and newer Windows computers.

 So why does this matter to you?
 If you are in the market for a Smart Trainer, you want both ANT+ FE-C and Bluetooth Smart communication capabilities.
 This will ensure that you have access to the largest range of apps.
 Also, it will allow the highest possible level of interconnectivity between the devices you will use to display applications during training.
-These devices include; PC, Smartphone, Tablets, and Garmin cycling computers.
+These devices include; PC, smartphones, tablets, and Garmin cycling computers.

 Types of Smart Trainers